Citizen Charter of the Bank

 - Other facilities as required by the Current Account Customer.

-For opening special types of current accounts like for Executors Administrators, Trustees, Liquidators, etc., the Branch Manager may be contacted who will help in opening these type of accounts.
+For opening special types of current accounts i.e. for Executors Administrators, Trustees, Liquidators, TRA etc., the Branch Manager may directly be contacted for more information and assistance thereon

 Term Deposit Accounts

-- Term Deposit accounts can be opened by individuals, partnership firms, private and public limited companies, HUFs/specified associates, etc.
+- Term Deposit accounts can be opened by individuals (including in the name of minor), partnership firms, private and public limited companies Trusts, HUFs/specified associates, etc.

 - As required by law, while opening this account, we satisfy ourselves about the identity, including verification of address, of a person(s) seeking to open an account, to assist in protecting the prospective customer(s), members of the public and ourselves against fraud and other misuses of the banking system.

-- We also require to obtain Aadhaar and Permanent Account Number (PAN) or alternatively obtain declaration in Form No. 60 or 61 as per the Income Tax Act (vide Section 139 A) from the person(s) opening the account.
+- We are required to obtain either Aadhaar as ID/Address proof or other OVD as ID/Address Proof along with Permanent Account Number (PAN) or alternatively obtain declaration in Form No. 60 or 61 as per the Income Tax Act (vide Section 139 A) from the person(s) opening the account

 - Premature withdrawals are allowed, unless specified otherwise, at the rate applicable to the amount and period for which the deposit remained with the Bank and not at the contracted rate, subject to penalty, if any prescribed by the Bank.
 No interest will be paid on premature withdrawals of deposit which has remained with the Bank for less than 7 days.
 For more details of interest rates, please contact our Branch Manager.

 - Generally loans/overdrafts against deposits are allowed, except on Certificates of Deposit (CD).
 Such loans are sanctioned by charging interest at rates directed by RBI from time to time or as prescribed by the Bank and automatic renewal of FDRs are also available.
-Interest on overdue deposit is paid, if the deposit is renewed, as decided by the Bank from time to time.
+Interest on overdue deposit is paid at Saving Bank Interest rate, if the deposit is not renewed within 14 days from the date of maturity of the deposit.

 - Interest on deposits is payable either monthly at discounted value or quarterly or compounded quarterly (i.e. reinvestment of interest) or on the date of maturity at the option of the depositor as applicable under particular deposit scheme.